ianks/ianks/README.md

 My name is Ian (he/him), welcome to my :octocat: profile.
+My philosophy in life is that keeping a beginner's mindset, staying grateful and helping others are the keys to success.
+I try to do all three of those things and stumble on the way.

 I'm also bad at organizing profile pages, so here's a brain dump.
 Enjoy!

 #### `about:me`